gkteco/giannicrivello/README.md

 - 👋 Hi, I’m @giannicrivello ->
-- Account Executive @ Techolution
+- Enterprise Account Manager @ Techolution
-- Sales but techy

 <!---
 giannicrivello/giannicrivello is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.